getyourguide/paparazzi-plugin/README.md

 Features
 -----

-- View previously-recorded golden snapshots for the current test file opened in the editor
+- View previously-recorded golden snapshots for the currently opened test class
+- View golden snapshots of the current focussed test method
-- View failure diffs for the current test file
+- View failure diffs for the current test class or method
+- Record and Verify snapshots for individual tests or for entire test class
 - Zoom options for Actual Size and Fit to Window
 - Fully supported for test files written in Java or Kotlin